 Do not get me wrong when you see I categorize tempura in the veggie section.
 Indeed, this recipe is a very healthy and delicious dish filled with various vegetable types.
 That is why despite the misleading name, it is a great candidate to conclude this healthy veggie part.

-This gluten-free Japanese tempura removes the bad impression of fried food.
+And please feel free to enjoy it as a Japanese-inspired appetizer.
+This gluten-free tempura removes the bad impression of fried food.
 You can have the “best of both world” experience with this breakfast recipe, as it is fried food, but it does not put a burden on your digestion.

 The secret lies in the use of rice flour as the batter for frying your tempura.
 This ingredient helps remove all gluten in the dish.
 You can add other green veggies into the recipe, such as zucchinis, eggplants, and peas, to promote more healthy nutrition for your breakfast.